fadetempest/Postgres-Go/README.md

-# Postgres-Go
+# Restaurant menu
-Integration Golang with Postgresql using packages
+You can create, read, update and delete dishes in menu Write with Golang using Postgresql database

+More information soon...